Personal Development, Finance and Investing For Filipinos

 An investment in knowledge always pays the best interest.
 Financial Education is your best investment.

 Are your personal finances ready for your future?

-Just received an email from Mr. Laurent Dionisio of Pinoy Financial Planning and I would like to share it with you because it actually make sense.
+I received an email from Mr. Laurent Dionisio of Pinoy Financial Planning about steps to take charge of your finances.
+I would like to share it with you because I believe it will help you a lot.

 All of us deal with money everyday, we buy our necessities and wants with it.
 But have you asked yourself if you are really in-charge of your money?
 Do you make purchases that you regret later on?

 Let me give you the 7 basic steps to help you deal with your finances.

 1. List all your income and expenses

 This is a very important step since this will make you aware about your income and most especially your expenses.